 Their menu also has a breakfast section and they also have a wine license.
 I see a few tables having wine with their pasta — a sight you don’t normally see in Richmond’s restaurants which is predominantly Chinese.

 For us, it was water only.
 We were not wine drinkers and moreover, we were initially shell shocked by the prices on the menu.

 The waitress served us warm garlic toast for starter which is very garlicky.
 It also smell real good when they brought it over.
 This is the type of toast I like.

 Bistro The Home’s pasta selection is spread over two pages of the menu.
-The way they lay it out took us a while to realize it is … More on following page.
-Click here to continue reading
+The way they lay it out took us a while to realize it is … Continue reading